maris205/Cosmic-Chaos-Alpha/readme.md

 If you use the code, data, or theoretical framework from this repository in your research, please cite the following preprint/dataset:

 > wang, . liang .
 (2026).
 Cosmological Evolution as a Non-autonomous Dynamical System: Empirical Evidence from the Fine-Structure Constant, Hubble Tension, and Riemann Zeros (v1.0).
 Zenodo. https://doi.org/10.5281/zenodo.19218674

+## 5 Follow-up Research
+- Directory theory_results: Contains theoretical results.
+Check the readme.md for more info.